-This course is a survey of Hispanic literature, a review of all grammar topics as well as small group and paired activities to improve speaking skills.
-Fragments from longer works and complete short stories from authors such as Borges, Marquez and Neruda expose students to the panorama of the Hispanic world.
-In addition, students will be exposed to foreign language films in order to reinforce language, cultural and literary themes that have been covered over the five years of language study.
+This course is a survey of Hispanic literature, a review of all grammar topics, as well as small group and paired activities to improve speaking skills.
+Oral presentations of 3-10 minutes are given frequently.
+Fragments from longer works and complete short stories from authors such as Borges, Marquez, Neruda and Allende expose students to the panorama of the Hispanic world.
+A variety of Latin American cultural themes are examined in depth.
 Meets 4 times per week.

 Prerequisite: second year of any language